CHECKLINK AI

 Lookalike Domain Checker

-Compare suspicious domains against a trusted site.
+Compare suspicious and trusted domains.

 Brand Impersonation Planner

-Map customer-facing impersonation exposure.
+Map impersonation exposure.

 Official Link Policy Generator